Dialogue of Civilizations: The Rhodes Forum

 Since 2016, the Rhodes Forum has been an annual event conducted by the DOC Research Institute.
 Currently, taking part in the forum's activities are representatives of international NGOs, the world's media, and research centres of North and South America, Europe, and Asia.
 The Financial Times remarked that despite the expectation of witnessing a festival of pro-Kremlin propaganda, the Rhodes Forum looks like any other international conference and gives the impression of being like a mini Davos.
 The 2016 forum gathered about 300 analysts, businessmen and politicians.
-Among the participants were Eurosceptics, current President of the Czech Republic Miloš Zeman (who has appeared at the forum on 9 occasions) and the ex-president Václav Klaus, and former head of the IMF Dominique Strauss-Kahn.
+Among the participants were Eurosceptics, current president of the Czech Republic Miloš Zeman (who has appeared at the forum on 9 occasions) and the ex-president Václav Klaus, and former head of the IMF Dominique Strauss-Kahn.
 Centre of discussion were the problems of mass migration, Islamist terrorism, and the increase in social inequality in the world.
 At the 2016 Rhodes Forum conference the thought was also aired that the aim of the Institute was "to challenge the dominance of "Anglo-Saxon" analytical centres".

 In 2017, the theme of the forum was expressed as "Multipolarity and dialogue in global and regional developments: imagining possible futures".
-A large part of the Forum's programme was given over to the development of the African continent.
-Attending and speaking at the Forum were the President of Mali (2012 - 2013) Dioncounda Traoré and the President of Nigeria (2010 - 2015) Goodluck Jonathan.
-Taking the stage, the Nigerian President remarked that the United Nations needed to change.
+A large part of the forum's programme was given over to the development of the African continent.
+Attending and speaking at the forum were the president of Mali (2012 - 2013) Dioncounda Traoré and the president of Nigeria (2010 - 2015) Goodluck Jonathan.
+Taking the stage, the Nigerian president remarked that the United Nations needed to change.
 “For the world to experience sustainable peace, effective leadership must come from the UN, the flagship of global organisations.
 The UN that would inspire this kind of leadership should ensure equity, with leading nations and power centres representing different regions of the world, sitting at the Security Council as permanent members.
 The UN dialogue method must, therefore, change.
 The Security Council of the United Nations must be democratised, in view of new global realities, in the interest of peace.”

 Another topic became the development of high technology and economy digitalisation.
 Taking part in the discussions on this subject were experts such as President of InfoWatch Group Natalya Kaspersky and Rob van Kranenburg, Co-Founder of Bricolabs and the Founder of Council, at the largest independent #IoT Thinktank.

-In 2018, the Rhodes Forum took place on the 5th–6 October.
+In 2018, the Rhodes Forum took place on 5–6 October.
 Its topic was "Making multilateralism work: enhancing dialogue on peace, security and development".
 The following individuals took part in the Forum's work: